endreymarcell/prmoji/README.md

 ### Service

-Requirements: Node 12\
-Setup: `yarn`\
-Run: `yarn start`\
-Optionally you can specify the log level with `yarn start -- --loglevel=X` where X is one of`: silent, error, info, debug, silly.
+Run: `deno task start` Optionally you can specify the log level with `deno task start -- --loglevel=X` where X is one of`: silent, error, info, debug, silly.
 (Default is info.)

-You'll have to expose the following env vars:\
-`SLACK_TOKEN` - for communicating with Slack\
-`DATABASE_URL` - the PostgreSQL DB URL including credentials
+You'll have to expose the following env vars: `SLACK_TOKEN` - for communicating with Slack `DATABASE_URL` - the PostgreSQL DB URL including credentials

+Optionally the port can be overwritten with the `PORT` env var, defult is `5000`.

 ### Slack